The enforcement of alcohol laws is very important. Yet alcohol law enforcement can be inconsistent, distressing, or even illegal.

-Significantly, two-thirds of college undergraduates in the U.S. are of legal drinking age.
+Two-thirds of college undergraduates in the U.S. are of legal drinking age!

 V. Parental Rights Threatened

 Both common law and tradition permit parents to serve their children alcohol.
 Italian-Americans, Jewish-Americans, Greek-Americans, Portuguese-Americans and many others traditionally serve their children alcohol at meals and other occasions.
-And these groups have very low rates of alcohol-related problems, partly because they teach their young people how to drink in moderation.
-They also eliminate alcoholic beverages as enticing “forbidden fruits.”
+And these groups have very low rates of alcohol problems, partly because they teach their young people how to drink in moderation.
+They also eliminate alcohol as enticing “forbidden fruits.”

-However, a legislative group in Missouri has proposed a further crackdown.
+Yet a legislative group in Missouri has proposed a further crackdown.
 It would violate parental rights to serve their own children alcohol within the confines of their own home.
 That’s currently legal in Missouri and many other states.
-The Joint Interim Committee to Study the Effects of Underage Drinking recommends that it be a crime for parents to serve their children alcohol on their own property.6
+It’s the Joint Interim Committee to Study the Effects of Underage Drinking.
+It recommends that it be a crime for parents to serve their children alcohol on their own home.6

 VI.
 Parental Rights Challenged

-prevent parents from serving their own children any alcohol beverage, even within their own home.
+A Wisconsin legislator wants to change state law.
+It would prevent parents from serving their own children any alcohol, even within their own home.

-This is in spite of extensive evidence that those who learn to drink in moderation with their parents tend to have fewer alcohol-related problems.
-At a public hearing, it was pointed out that the law would cause the loss of “an important educational opportunity.”7
+Those who learn to drink in moderation with their parents tend to have fewer alcohol related problems.
+The law would cause the loss of “an important educational opportunity.”7

 VII.
 The Perils of Drinking in America

-In “The perils of drinking in America,” reporter Simon Calder of the Belfast Telegraph alerts readers traveling to the United States what to expect.
-He explains that the U.S. has created a tangle of confusing laws designed to deter drinking, especially among young people.
+Reporter Simon Calder of the Belfast Telegraph alerts readers traveling to the US what to expect.
+He explains that the US has created a tangle of confusing laws designed to deter drinking.
+That’s especially among young people.

 For example, 48-year-old Rachel Ally was required to prove she was 21 before being served beer in Florida.
-Unfortunately, her experience is far from unique.
+But her experience is far from unique.

-Grandmother Sonia Smith went shopping in New Mexico with her 35-year-old daughter and two grandchildren but didn’t have identification papers prove she was 21.
+Grandmother Sonia Smith went shopping in New Mexico with her 35-year-old daughter and two grandchildren.
+But she didn’t have identification papers prove she was 21.
 “I was refused a bottle of tequila, even though I was 57 at the time.
 The assistant even refused to let my daughter pay for the bottle, because he said she would give it to me.”